devatlogstyx/logstyx/readme.md

    ```

 3. Set up your environment variables:
-   - Create a `.env` file in the script directory then run it to generate an encrypted `.env.encrypted` file.
+   - Create a `.env` file in the script directory then run it to generate an encrypted `.env.encrypted` file and build the frontend.
    - Make sure to set the required environment variables in `.env`.

 4. To run the services locally, use the following command: